kaipaysen/playground-jdk14-records-as-dto/readme.md

 # Example Application
-showing howto use Java 14 Records as dtos in Spring RestController
+Exploring howto use Java 14/15 Records as dtos in Spring RestController Currently it's more or less buggy.

 ## Build and Test
 ```